vladimirs-git/fortigate-api/docs/index.rst

 With this package, you can modify objects in the Fortigate.
 The most commonly used :ref:`Objects` are implemented in the :ref:`FortigateAPI` methods, but you can manipulate any other objects that can be accessed through the REST API using the :ref:`Fortigate` methods.
-Additionally, you can retrieve and modify the Fortigate configuration through :ref:`SSH`.
+Additionally, you can retrieve and modify the Fortigate configuration through :ref:`Ssh`.

 Main features: